Q: If my mortgage company pays my property taxes through escrow, why do I receive the bill?

 Q: When are property taxes due?

 A: For real estate, individual personal property, and business personal property, taxes are due September 1st for that current tax year.
+However, you can make prepayments prior to the bills coming out in late July- early August.
+Also, you will be able to receive a discount for any money received prior to September 1st.
 These taxes will become delinquent after January 5th of the following year and subject to enforced collections efforts.
-For registered motor vehicles, you will receive the property tax bill three months after either registering a new vehicle or renewing your registration.
-These taxes will become delinquent one month after the due date.
+For registered motor vehicles, you will receive the tax amount on your registration renewal.
+This is called a combined bill.
 Unlicensed vehicles should be listed as individual personal property by requesting a listing form during the month of January.

 Q. Even though I paid my property tax bill, I received a past due notice, why?